utsuboco/gltf_curve_exporter/README.md

 [... rest of the Three.js section remains unchanged ...]

 ## Important Notes
-- Ensure that you're using compatible versions of Blender (2.80 or later recommended), Three.js, and the extensions
+- Ensure that you're using compatible versions of Blender (4.2.0 beta or later recommended), Three.js, and the extensions
 - The Three.js addon requires the `NURBSCurve` class from Three.js examples

 ## Known Issues